NathanCordeiro/Terminal-Console-Functions/README.md

   the code, providing adaptability for future enhancements.
 By separating concerns and providing a fluent interface, the class promotes a structured and extensible approach for console output management.

   This approach provides a more precise control over positioning the text in complex layouts and dynamic scenarios.

+- #### centerMovingText()
+  The centerMovingText function facilitates the display of scrolling text in the center of the console window.
+It intelligently calculates the optimal starting position for centering based on the console screen width and the length of the input text.
+By introducing a specified time delay between character displays, the function creates a smooth scrolling effect.
+The use of leading spaces ensures the centered alignment of the scrolling text.
+This function enhances the visual appeal of console applications, providing a dynamic and engaging user experience.